deNULL/json5/README.md

 <!--
 ### JsonValue

 Sometimes no proper JSON schema exists meaning that it's not possible to describe it with a normal object.
-For those cases, Samson offers a special `JsonValue` type.
-It can be used like any other supported type in Samson, e.g `fromJson5(input, JsonValue)`.
+For those cases, Json5 offers a special `JsonValue` type.
+It can be used like any other supported type in Json5, e.g `fromJson5(input, JsonValue)`.
 The `JsonValue` type can represent any possible value in JSON.
 It should be avoided unless absolutely necessary, as it's a lot more convenient to use a proper type.
 Example:

 ```nim